Logiqx/wsw-results/docs/reconciliation.md

 - There were no results for 4 Oct since they were lost prior to publication.
 - Sail numbers assigned:
-  - Assigned sail no. 99 to Philip Middleton since he used it in all other years between 1998 to 2002.
+  - Assigned sail number 99 to Philip Middleton since he used it in all other years between 1998 to 2002.
-  - Assigned sail no. 68 to Kim Newman since he/she also used it in 2000 and 2001.
+  - Assigned sail number 68 to Kim Newman since he/she also used it in 2000 and 2001.
 - Small observations:
-  - Noted that Matthew Spooner (150) was missing from the top of daily results on 2 Oct and 3 Oct.
+  - Noted that Matthew Spooner (sail 150) was missing from the original daily results on 2 Oct and 3 Oct.
-  - Noted that Cygnus Sails (220) was missing from the top of the daily results on 7 Oct.
+  - Noted that Cygnus Sails (sail 220) was missing from the original daily results on 7 Oct.